ABOUT

 Space is not passive.

-There is no such thing as a ‘blank’ or ‘open’ space geographically, visually or ideologically.
+There is no such thing as ‘blank’ or ‘open’ space geographically, visually or ideologically.

-Compensate all workers contributing to your studio practice in a timely way.
+All workers contributing to the studio are compensated in a timely way.

 ACKNOWLEGEMENTS